williamGlazer/website/README.md

-# Personnal Website
+# Personal Website

-This is my [personnal website](https://williamglazer.github.io/website/) inspired by [linktree](https://linktr.ee/), feel free to fork and edit!
+This is my [personal website](https://williamglazer.github.io/website/) inspired by [linktree](https://linktr.ee/), feel free to fork and edit!

 ## Sources